zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### Software Repository ###

+!!! note
+    Migration of the software repository is planned for May 1, 2018.

 The OSG Software repository includes the YUM repositories, client tarballs, and CA tarballs.
 The physical hosting location of this service will be changing; no other changes are planned.
 To ensure a smooth transition at your site, verify that the OSG repository files are up to date on all of your OSG hosts: